 2 | You’ll Know Someone Who is Instantly Successful

-It might be a close friend or a friend of a friend, but chances are you’ll know that one person who ups and moves for a great job opportunity.
+It might be a close friend or a friend of a friend, but chances are you’ll know that one person who ups and moves for an amazing job opportunity.

-Congratulate them.
+Congratulate that successful person.
 Don’t stalk them on social media and get caught in a web of comparison.

 You don’t have to reinvent the wheel – just learn from successful people and do what they do.